 Thai Ginger Coconut Soup with Cauliflower Rice

 This coconut soup recipe is from my wife Angel, who loves to make food and home and body care recipes that support people’s journey to optimal health.
-Check out my wife’s website and facebook page where she shares stories and pics about our life and be sure to try out this thai ginger coconut soup recipe!
+Check out my wife’s website, instagram and facebook page where she shares stories and pics about our life and be sure to try out this thai ginger coconut soup recipe!
+She also has a great YouTube channel you can check out as well.

 Thai Ginger Coconut Soup